victorjonsson/nodejs-dokimon/README.md

 ```
 dokimon -r api website
 ```
-Run the scripts named api.dokimon and website.dokimon residing in the test directory defined in config.json.
-You can also write the paths to the scripts, -r tests/api.dokimon tests/website.dokimon
+Run the scripts named api.djs and website.djs residing in the test directory defined in config.json.
+You can also write the paths to the scripts, -r tests/api.djs tests/website.djs

 ```
 dokimon -rs website HomePageIsRunning
 ```
-Run the test named <em>HomePageIsRunning</em> that's located in the script website.dokimon residing in the test directory defined in config.json
+Run the test named <em>HomePageIsRunning</em> that's located in the script website.djs residing in the test directory defined in config.json

 ```